Can you smell the aroma… Of Christmas cookies, of course?!

 Ann Spangler wrote Immanuel: Praying the Names of God through the Christmas Season and of the need for change: “He was the atmosphere in which [the early Christians] lived, worked, prayed, suffered, and loved.
 They understood that their happiness depended not on having things their way, but on being completely aligned with Christ, uniting themselves to his character and purposes, regardless of the personal cost.”

-Paul David Tripp’s devotional taken from his book: New Morning Mercies: A Daily Gospel Devotional reflects that transforming change:
+Paul David Tripp’s devotional: New Morning Mercies: A Daily Gospel Devotional reflects that transforming change:

 “It really is a very different way of looking at life.
 It’s a very different basis for making decisions.
 It’s a very different template for deciding how you should act, react, and respond.
 It’s a very different way of thinking about who you are and what you’re supposed to be doing.
 It is a radical way of living, quite different from the worldview that is preached all around us.